Swarm Reinforcement Learning For Adaptive Mesh Refinement: Hyperparameters

-For \gls{ppo}, we largely follow the suggestions of~\citet{andrychowicz2021what}.
-We train for a total of $500$ iterations, drawing $256$ samples per iteration and then training for $5$ epochs with a batch size of $32$.
-All networks are implemented in PyTorch~\citep{paszke2019pytorch} and trained using the~\citep{kingma2014adam} ADAM optimizer with a learning rate of $3.0e-4$.
-The loss of the value function is multiplied with a factor of $0.5$.
-We clip the norm of the gradient during backpropagation to $0.5$, and set the clip range for the policy and the value function to $0.2$.
-We normalize the observations with a running mean and standard deviation, use a discount factor of $\gamma=0.99$ and estimate the advantages using Generalized Advantage Estimate~\citep{schulman2015high} with $\lambda=0.95$.
-The policy and value function heads \glspl{mlp} with $2$ hidden layers with a latent dimension of $32$ and use a tanh activation function.
+\textbf{\gls{ppo}.} We largely follow the suggestions of~\citep{andrychowicz2021what} for our \gls{ppo} parameters.
+We train each \gls{ppo} policy for a total of \rebuttal{$400$} iterations.
+In each iteration, the algorithm samples $256$ environment transitions and then trains on them for $5$ epochs with a batch size of $32$.
+The value function loss is multiplied with a factor of $0.5$ and we clip the gradient norm to $0.5$.
+The policy and value function clip ranges are chosen to be $0.2$.
+We normalize the observations with a running mean and standard deviation.
+The discount factor is $\gamma=0.99$ and advantages are estimated via Generalized Advantage Estimate~\citep{schulman2015high} with $\lambda=0.95$. \rebuttal{ We compute an agent's advantage by subtracting the agent-wise value estimates from the combination of local and global returns in Equation~\ref{eq:half_half_return}. }